yuanweibin/yuanweibin.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Thermal Science and Energy Engineering, University of Science and Techlogy of China, 2015
+* B.S. in Thermal Science and Energy Engineering, University of Science and Techlogy of China, 2019
 > GPA 3.69/4.30, Rank No.2/33

 > Double Degree in Computer Science

-* Ph.D. in Aerospace Engineering, Peking University, 2019 (expected)
+* Ph.D. candidate in Aerospace Engineering, Peking University (expected)

 Individual Award
 ======